apache/flink/docs/dev/table/hive/hive_catalog.md

 Once configured properly, `HiveCatalog` should just work out of box.
 Users can create Flink meta-objects with DDL, and shoud see them immediately afterwards.

+`HiveCatalog` can be used to handle two kinds of tables: Hive-compatible tables and generic tables.
+Hive-compatible tables are those stored in a Hive-compatible way, in terms of both metadata and data in the storage layer.
+Therefore, Hive-compatible tables created via Flink can be queried from Hive side.

+Generic tables, on the other hand, are specific to Flink.
+When creating generic tables with `HiveCatalog`, we're just using HMS to persist the metadata.
+While these tables are visible to Hive, it's unlikely Hive is able to understand the metadata.
+And therefore using such tables in Hive leads to undefined behavior.

+Flink uses the property '*is_generic*' to tell whether a table is Hive-compatible or generic.
+When creating a table with `HiveCatalog`, it's by default considered generic.
+If you'd like to create a Hive-compatible table, make sure to set `is_generic` to false in your table properties.

+As stated above, generic tables shouldn't be used from Hive.
+In Hive CLI, you can call `DESCRIBE FORMATTED` for a table and decide whether it's generic or not by checking the `is_generic`.
+Generic tables will have `is_generic=true`.

 ### Example

 We will walk through a simple example here.